SirWaddles/node-wick/README.md

 // Iterate over all the files in the pak, and extract them.
 // get_file_list returns an array of file paths within the pak.
 You will need the index in the array to extract the files. extractor.get_file_list().forEach((v, idx) => {
-    // get_file(index) returns a NodeJS Buffer with the file decrypted file contents. fs.writeFileSync(v, extractor.get_file(idx));
+    // get_file(index) returns a NodeJS Buffer with the decrypted file contents. fs.writeFileSync(v, extractor.get_file(idx));
 });
 ```